Henry Somerset, 12th Duke of Beaufort

-Henry John FitzRoy Somerset, 12th Duke of Beaufort (born 22 May 1952), styled Marquess of Worcester between 1984 and 2017, also known as Harry Beaufort or Bunter Beaufort, is an English peer and landowner with estates in Gloucestershire and Wiltshire.
+Henry John FitzRoy Somerset, 12th Duke of Beaufort (born 22 May 1952), styled Marquess of Worcester between 1984 and 2017, also known as Harry Beaufort, Bunter Beaufort, or Harry Worcester, is an English peer, singer-songwriter, and landowner with estates in Gloucestershire and Wiltshire.
 He is based at Badminton House.

 Biography

 Beaufort is the son of the 11th Duke of Beaufort and his wife, Lady Caroline Jane Thynne (1928–1995), a daughter of the 6th Marquess of Bath of Longleat House.
 He and his family are descended in the male line from the House of Plantagenet, through an illegitimate line, although this descent has been questioned after the University of Leicester analysis of the Y chromosomal DNA of Richard III found most living male heirs of the 5th Duke of Beaufort carried a relatively common Y chromosome type different from the rare lineage found in Richard III's remains.
-Beaufort has often been described as the Head of House of Plantagenet because of his descent.
+Beaufort has often been described as the Head of House of Plantagenet because of his descent, and because his line was legitimised under law early on, albeit with a prohibition on succeeding to the throne.

 Beaufort was educated at Hawtreys, Eton College, and the Royal Agricultural College.

+In the 1980s, he started the band The Business Connection which included Lady Theresa Manners (daughter of the Duke of Rutland) as a singer.

-He is a singer and songwriter with the rock group The Listening Device.
+He is currently the lead singer of the rock group The Listening Device.
 This was a support act at the Highclere Rocks concert in 2006, which also featured Bryan Ferry, Eric Clapton, and Roger Waters.
+They supported Jools Holland at Westonbirt Arboretum.
+The band has also performed at Glastonbury Festival in 2016 and Wychwood Festival in 2017.
+On 16 July 2023, the band opened for The Who at Badminton Estate, alongside Ali Campbell's UB40.

 Since the death of his father, Beaufort is also master of the Duke of Beaufort's Hunt.

 His autobiography, The Unlikely Duke, was published in 2023.